rahulkhichar/survey/readme.md

 **Problem**: We need to show users how much of the survey they still need to complete.

-**Solution**: This is a one-time calculation that happens when publishing the survey.
-Since we know the depth at each question level, we calculate this on the frontend side while publishing the survey and then store it in S3.
+**Solution**: This involves two types of calculations:
+1. **Pre-computed during publishing**: The longest possible path remaining from each question is calculated once when publishing the survey and stored in S3.
+2. **Runtime calculation**: How much progress the user has made (how much they have traveled) is computed in real-time as they fill out the form.
+3. **Progress formula**: For each question, we show the user: `longestPathRemaining / (longestPathRemaining + howMuchTheyTraveled)` to display their completion percentage.

 Here is the algorithm that helps us compute the completion percentage: